ivansipiran/obj2off/README.md

 # obj2off
-Converts OBJ files to OFF format
+Converts OBJ files to OFF format.
+This tools only converts the geometry of OBJ file.

+# Requirements
+ - CMake
+ - Boost library

+# Installation
+Build the tool using CMake

+# Usage
+./obj2off sample.obj

+The output file will have the same name as the input file but with OFF extension.